 - Practical methods for increasing confidence in estimation and classification of resources and reserves.

-- Detection and characterisation of hazards in the distressed, degassed and dewatered zones ahead of mining.
+- Detection and characterisation of minor discontinuities and hazards in the distressed, degassed and dewatered zones ahead of mining.

 - Minimisation of geotechnical risk with a particular focus on deeper excavations and higher spoils; including the improved understanding, modelling, monitoring and management of principal hazards.